TanderStudio/ESP32-Devkit-T-ST7789V3/README.md

 <details>

-  To use the TFT display, you need to set the `User_Setup.h` first
+  To use the TFT display, you need to set the `User_Setup.h` first.

-  To access it, on the VS-Code you can find it on the EXPLORER bar on the side of your screen.
+  To access it, on the `VS-Code` you can find it on the EXPLORER bar on the side of your screen.
 On your Project file, inside the .pio - libdeps - TFT_eSPI - User_Setup.h

 ![Screenshot 2024-09-17 001626](https://github.com/user-attachments/assets/6ef12419-e8ca-4e18-837c-49beca4b04df)

-Here are the code you needed to insert into the `User_Setup.h` . you can choose the `USER_SETUP_ID` either `135` or `203`
+Here are the code you needed to insert into the `User_Setup.h`

+you can choose the `USER_SETUP_ID` either `135` or `203`

     ```

             // ST7789 135 x 240 display with no chip select line